Willy Adames Player Props: Brewers vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff ranks 11th in the league with a collective nine strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings compiled by the Cardinals pitching staff ranks 16th in the league.

-- The Cardinals have a 5.33 team ERA that ranks 24th among all league pitching staffs.
+- The Cardinals have the 22nd-ranked team ERA among all MLB pitching staffs (5.23).

-- Cardinals pitchers combine to rank 11th in baseball in home runs allowed (six total, one per game).
+- Cardinals pitchers combine to surrender seven total home runs at a rate of one per game (to rank 12th in baseball).

-- The Cardinals will send Flaherty (1-0) to make his second start of the season.
+- The Cardinals are sending Montgomery (1-0) to the mound to make his second start of the season.

-- The righty last appeared on Saturday against the Toronto Blue Jays, when he threw five scoreless innings without surrendering a hit.
+- His last time out was on Sunday against the Toronto Blue Jays, when the lefty tossed five innings, surrendering three earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.